shayanhabibi/parith/README.md

 # Pointer Arithmetic in Nim

-This module implements basic pointer arithmetic functionality.
+This module implements basic pointer arithmetic and other pointer utilities for personal use.

 ## Credit

-Most of the code in this library is from [[https://forum.nim-lang.org/t/1188#7366][this code snippet]] authored by Nim Forum user /Jehan/.
+Original library by *Kaushal Modi* who credited most of the code in the library to [this code snippet](https://forum.nim-lang.org/t/1188#7366) authored by Nim Forum user *Jehan*.

 ## Usage